kk2mogoba-creator/part1-assignment/README.md

 The project consists of a specific css code for each webpage. the home page has a colour scheme of blue and white through out.
 The project will also contain SEO meta tags as well as functions like buttons to send message.
-The project will also consist of validation process in the COntact page.
+The project will also consist of validation process in the contact page.
+It will also include an events page for the events that will happen